anartovich/streams-open-docs/content/en/docs/install/_index.md

 ## General Conditions for License and Subscription services

 Axway products and services are governed exclusively by Axway's [General Terms and Conditions](https://www.axway.com/en/legal/contract-documents).
-To accept them, set the helm value `acceptGeneralConditions` to `yes` and proceed with the installation.
+To accept them, set the helm value `acceptGeneralConditions` to `"yes"` and proceed with the installation.
+Ensure to add the double quotation around the `yes` flag.

 ## Kubernetes namespace